 So what does that mean?
 This is one area where horn mouthpiece options have improved immensely over what we had back when I was a student.
 Houser in their system offers five different options as to the external taper of the shank, three of which are seen in this photo.
 On the right is the “0” option, which fits in a standard amount.
 In the middle is the “1” option, which sits in the horn less distance — 1 MM less to be exact, as seen by the tape position.
 The one on the left is the +2 size, which sits out of the receiver 2 MM further than the standard version.
 Each shank is progressively a little bigger in diameter, in other words.

-For me, on this particular horn, the standard shank size works OK but I feel the +1 size brings the high range into focus.
-The +2 size, however, goes too far, the sound gets a bit barky and harsh on this horn.
+For me, on this particular horn, the +1 size brings the high range into focus works OK but the +2 size, goes too far, the sound gets a bit barky and harsh on this horn.

 The point of all this being not that horn players are neurotic (OK, maybe we are a little), but rather that most of the differences described above are actually in the thousandths of an inch range — yet they are very perceivable as you dial in a new horn.